ixblue/RecursiveKalmanNet/README.md

 Using the exact same version is not strictly necessary.
 You can check your Python version with:

 > python --version

-To create a compatible environment and install all required dependencies:
+To create an environment

-> python3.12 -m venv venv
+> python -m venv venv
-> source venv/bin/activate  # On Windows use: venv\Scripts\activate
+> venv\Scripts\activate     # On Mac, use: source venv/bin/activate

+To install all required dependencies, from the RecursiveKalmanNet folder:

 > pip install -r requirements.txt